vindar/tgx/validation/2d/README.md

 ```

 The golden pass covers the six regular 800x600 snapshots for `RGB24`, `RGB32`
 and `RGBf`.
+These BMP goldens are intentionally kept out of Git because they
-The optional large-frame snapshots are intentionally kept out of the
+are large binary files.
+The optional large-frame snapshots are intentionally
-archived golden set to avoid very large reference files.
+kept out of the archived golden set to avoid very large reference files.

 For desktop stress/performance passes, add `-Large`.
 This keeps the regular
 800x600 coverage and appends 2048x2048 large-frame groups for gradients,